DazzlingFugu/ember-fr-guides-source/guides/tutorial/part-2/route-params.md

 While adding these rental pages, you will learn about:

-- Routes with dynamic segments
+- Routes avec segments dynamiques
-- Links with dynamic segments
+- Liens avec segments dynamiques
-- Component tests with access to the router
+- Tests de composants avec accès au routeur
-- Accessing parameters from dynamic segments
+- Accéder aux paramètres des segments dynamiques
-- Sharing common setup code between tests
+- Partager des configurations communes entre les tests

-## Routes with Dynamic Segments
+## Routes avec segments dynamiques

 It would be great for our individual rental pages to be available through predictable URLs like `/rentals/grand-old-mansion`.
 Also, since these pages are dedicated to individual rentals, we can show more detailed information about each property on this page.
 It would also be nice to be able to have a way to bookmark a rental property, and share direct links to each individual rental listing so that our users can come back to these pages later on, after they are done browsing.